britram/hugo-bht/content/project/smooth-valley-brewing.md

 ---

 I make beer.
-There will be a different website about that, soon.
+I'm making a website about the beer I make.
+It's not ready yet.